michae1/slicer/README.md

 # Data Explorer

 A client‑side simplified data explorer built with React and DuckDB WASM.
-Upload CSV (and eventually Parquet/GeoJSON) and query your data in the browser.
+Upload CSV (and eventually Parquet) and query your data in the browser.

 **Live demo:** https://slicer-ckzv.vercel.app/